Matt Vierling Player Props: Tigers vs. Mariners

 Matt Vierling At The Plate

-- Vierling is batting .275 with eight doubles, two triples, seven home runs and 21 walks.
+- Vierling has eight doubles, two triples, seven home runs and 21 walks while hitting .275.

+- In 58.0% of his 69 games this season, Vierling has picked up at least one hit.
+He's also had 17 multi-hit games.

-- Vierling has had at least one RBI in 21.7% of his games this season (15 of 69), with two or more RBI five times (7.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- Vierling has driven home a run in 15 games this season (21.7%), including more than one RBI in 7.2% of his games and producing three or more of his team's runs on two occasions..

-- In 21 of 69 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 21 games this season (30.4%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.